CPAN-Security/security.metacpan.org/_posts/2025-03-13-CPANSec-Retrospective-2024.md

 excerpt: Here is the CPANSec 2024 Retrospective
 ---

 That was a big year for CPANSec.

 If it gets a bit under the radar to you, please find some of the achievements listed in this retrospective!

 ## Common Vulnerabilities and Exposures (CVEs)
 This year was the year where CPANSec installed a new mindset for Perl and their relationship towards Common Vulnerabilities and Exposures (CVEs).

 Until then, very few CVEs were emitted for Perl modules and tooling.
 And people and authors were a bit reluctant to deal with that process.

-CVE are not a sign of bad quality or maintenance of a code, but a professionnal way of tagging and tracking a vulnerability, also proving the importance of the concerned code.
+CVE are not a sign of bad quality or maintenance of a code, but a professional way of tagging and tracking a vulnerability, also proving the importance of the concerned code.

 ### Vulnerable Spreadsheet Parsing modules